v9payload/project_doc/documentation.md

 >#### **Extensions > "Search Extensions in Marketplace"**
 <br>

-## Schritt 2
+## Step 2

-Nachdem Sie die Erweiterungen installiert haben, können wir nun mit dem verbinden des Servers fortfahren.
+After you have installed the extensions, we can now proceed with connecting the server.
 <br>

 ![f1_vsc](https://user-images.githubusercontent.com/110160647/182132040-ee7c8061-ba04-438d-862a-d71f20d06609.png)

-* Drücken Sie F1, um in die Kommandozeile zu kommen
+* Press F1 to enter the command line
-* Geben sie danach **"add new Host"** ein
+* After that enter **"add new Host "**

 <br>

-## Schritt 3
+## Step 3
-Hinzufügen des Servers in der *conf* Datei
+Adding the server in the *conf* file
 <br>

 ![add_host](https://user-images.githubusercontent.com/110160647/182156682-30782771-19f9-4da2-a680-d07ba3144bfd.png)

-* Geben Sie nun einen Server ein **"ssh user@exampleServer"**
+* Now enter a server **"ssh user@exampleServer"**

 <br>

-Um auf den Server zugreifen zu können, müssen wir den Host erstmal in einer Config abspeichern.
-Das erbringt uns den Vorteil, später schneller wieder auf den Server zugreifen zu können.
+To access the server, we must first save the host in a config file.
+This gives us the advantage of being able to access the server again more quickly later.
 <br>

 ![add_host_conf](https://user-images.githubusercontent.com/110160647/182157731-62c93e6e-900c-4f72-8d8d-c5189bbd21fa.png)

-* Wählen sie \\.ssh\config aus und speichern Sie dort den Host ab
+* Select \\.ssh\config and save the host there

 <br>

-## Schritt 4
+## Step 4
-Zu diesem Zeitpunkt können wir nun auf den Server zugreifen und beliebige Ordner öffnen.
-Um dies zu machen folgen Sie den folgenden Anweisungen.
+At this point we can now access the server and open any folders.
+To do this, follow the instructions below.
 <br>

 ![connect_host](https://user-images.githubusercontent.com/110160647/182360683-3950f01a-e740-4c46-96ea-36d1e458aa18.png)